lauri-ra/exove-code-test/3C-Graph/README.md

 # Task setup & prerequisites

 Make sure you have node installed.
-If TypeScript is not already installed, you can do so by running the command:
+Then run

 ```
-npm install typescript --save-dev
+npm install
 ```

 Then compile the project